casey/just/README.md

 thoroughly, including the friendly admonitions below.

 The cache is a directory named `.justcache` alongside the `justfile` and should not be committed to version control systems.
-It contains cache entry named `HASH.json`, where `HASH` is the BLAKE3 hash of a serialized cache key JSON object.
+It contains cache entries named `HASH.json`, where `HASH` is the BLAKE3 hash of a serialized cache key JSON object.
+The cache can be cleared with `just --clean`.

 The keys of the cache key object are: